haskell/happy/doc/introduction.rst

 .. index::
    single: bugs; reporting

-Any bugs found in Happy should be reported to me: Simon Marlow marlowsd@gmail.com including all the relevant information: the compiler used to compile Happy, the command-line options used, your grammar file or preferably a cut-down example showing the problem,
+Any bugs found in Happy should be reported in the `Happy issue tracker <https://github.com/haskell/happy/issues>`__.
+Please include all the relevant information: the compiler used to compile Happy, the command-line options used, your grammar file or preferably a cut-down example showing the problem,